sefesquivel/serversec2/lab-handout.md

 5. Use the man pages for detailed command information

 ## Submission
 Your progress is automatically tracked by the checker program.
-Use the progress command to verify all tasks are completed before the lab deadline.
+Use the 'check progress' command to verify all tasks are completed before the lab deadline.
+Submit a screenshot of the completed tasks (1 - 15).

 Good luck!